A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 - Subvalvular Aortic Stenosis

-Goldadors might also develop cancer or bloating later on in their life.
-Since the parents cannot be tested for these problems, there’s no assurance that your pup is safe.
+Goldadors might also develop cancer or bloat later on in their life.
+Since neither parent can be tested for these problems, there’s no assurance that your pup is safe.
 To prevent them, always keep an eye out for any symptoms that indicate either issue.

 Feeding & Diet for Goldadors

-Goldadors are large-sized dogs that need a well-rounded nutritious diet to cope with their high levels of energy.
+Goldadors are large-sized dogs that need a nutritious diet to fuel their high levels of energy.

-Considering the average size and weight of a lab golden mix, they need roughly 3.5 to 4.5 cups of good quality dog food to maintain their weight.
+Considering the average size and weight of a golden-lab mix, they need roughly 3.5 to 4.5 cups of good quality dog food to maintain their weight.
 This quantity should be divided into at least two meals a day or more to prevent bloating or indigestion.

 However, this is not an accurate estimate of a Goldadors required intake.
 Each pooch is a different size and weight, and their activity levels also vary quite a bit.
-All of these factors can alter their required daily intake by a good margin.
+All of these factors can alter their required daily intake.

 Therefore, it’s best to take your pup to the vet.
-A professional vet will check their body measurements, general health, their parent’s history and then decide how much they should eat daily to stay healthy and active.
+A professional vet will check their body measurements, general health, parents’ history, and then decide how much they should eat daily to stay healthy and active.

 If you’re looking to buy their food, make sure it consists of a healthy portion of proteins, carbohydrates, fats, and vitamins and minerals.
-Keep a check on their fat, vitamins, and minerals intake, as a deficiency could increase their chances of developing health disorders they are already predisposed to.
+Keep a check on their fat, vitamins, and minerals intake, as a deficiency could increase their chances of developing disorders to which they are predisposed.

 Grooming & Care for Goldadors

-Goldadors require the usual daily grooming as both their parents.
-This mostly includes brushing their coat and cleaning their ears, but isn’t limited to these two.
+Goldadors require the usual daily grooming, including brushing their coat and cleaning their ears but isn’t limited to these two.